HPEDevCom/redfishdocs/docs/references_and_material/blogposts/etc/biosandstorageprops/biosandstorageprops.md

 <br>

 Upon successful completion of this `PUT` request, the HTTP status return code is `200 OK`, which means that the remote Web server understood what to do with this well-formed payload.

 The Body of the HTTP response contains an `error` property with a `SystemResetRequired` message.
 This property is a Redfish object sent by the Redfish server.
-It is there to give details about the next step to perform to finish the modification process.
+It is there to provide details concerning the next step required to complete the modification process.

 ![Figure 2: PUT Return Status](figures/2-putseturnstatus.png "Figure 2: PUT Return Status")

 <i>Figure 2: PUT Return Status</i>

 At this stage of the process, only the staging / "pending zone" of the Smart Array has changed and contains the `PUT` payload.
-We can verify this assertion by comparing the content of  `{{Subsystem-URI}}/Settings/` with the content of `{{Subsystem-URI/}}`.
+To verify this assertion, one can compare the content of `{{Subsystem-URI}}/Settings/` with the content of `{{Subsystem-URI/}}`.

-In the pending zone (`.../SmartStorageConfig/Settings/`) we can see the payload we sent to the Redfish server.
-However, in the "running zone" (`.../SmartStorageConfig/`) the `LogicalDrives` array is still empty:
+In the pending zone (`.../SmartStorageConfig/Settings/`) note the payload sent to the Redfish server.
+As you can see, however, in the "running zone" (`.../SmartStorageConfig/`) the `LogicalDrives` array is still empty:

 ![Figure 3: GET Pending and Current LogicalDrives](figures/3-getpendinglogicaldrives.png "Figure 3: GET Pending and Current LogicalDrives")